top of page

 Here is what this change means for your law firm:

-• LinkedIn is no longer just for networking.
+• LinkedIn and other social media profiles are no longer just for networking or showing people your community efforts.
 It is now a vital part of your online authority.

 • AI Overviews are influencing how prospective clients discover legal services.

-• Content across platforms matters—not just your domain.
+• Content across platforms matter, not just on your website.

 • Visibility is fragmented, so your brand must be present and aligned across directories, blogs, and social platforms.

-• SEO strategy must include LinkedIn optimization and off-site authority building.
+• SEO strategy must include social media optimization and off-site authority building.

 A Real-World Example